 and gift cards are collected by supporters of The CARE Project to be passed on to the family.

-Monthly Survivor Social – was established as a support community for those going through
+Our Survivor Social Club was established for those going through

 and recovering from treatment.
-This is a relaxed, small group of Survivors who share a common bond.
+This is a relaxed, small group of Survivors who share a common bond and want to

 Survivor/Patient mentoring – newly diagnosed are matched with a survivor for one on one support.

-Health & Wellness - From time to time we have special guests join us for classes on thing such as Yoga, Nutrition,
+Health & Wellness - From time to time we have special guests join us for classes/workshops on things such as Yoga, Nutrition, Zumba, Meditation, Essential Oils and more.
+We aim to focus on prevention and recovery through health and wellness and have partnered with volunteer nutritionists, instructors, physicians and therapists.

 Survivor Social Club